KevCaz/burningHouse/README.md

 ## Figures

 Creating the figures below required to 1- collect data and 2- do a peaks detection analysis.
-All data are available as data frames and the peaks detection analysis is presented as a example of the `detectPeaks()` function we used.
+Data are available as data frames and the peaks detection analysis is presented as a example of the `detectPeaks()` function we used.

 ### Figure 1a